 Below are a few of the risk factors associated with Achilles tendonitis.

-- Tight calf muscles.
+- Tight calf muscles

-- A bone spur that has developed on the heel.
+- A bone spur that has developed on the heel

-- Running in improper footwear, on steep inclines, or in cold weather.
+- Running in improper footwear, on steep inclines, or in cold weather

-- A flat arch in your foot which can put more strain on the tendon when running.
+- A flat arch in your foot which can put more strain on the tendon when running

-- Medical conditions like obesity and high blood pressure.
+- Medical conditions like obesity and high blood pressure

-SYMPTOMS OF ACHILLES TENDONITIS
+ACHILLES TENDONITIS SYMPTOMS

 The pain associated with Achilles tendonitis typically begins as mild heel pain.
 Sometimes pain and swelling are present in the back of the leg or above the heel.
 Any action that requires flexing the calf muscle may be painful.